STHossain/open-fp/open-fp/participate/index.md

 <iframe width="500" height="410" src="http://open-fp.onnokleen.de:3838/onno/submit/" frameborder="0" allowfullscreen></iframe>

+## Submit via csv

-Alternatively, you can submit your forecasts via a .csv-file for uploading multiple forecasts at once.
-The .csv-file should be structured as our sample.csv (insert link).
+Alternatively, you can submit your forecasts via a csv-file for uploading multiple forecasts at once.
+The csv-file should be structured as our sample.csv (insert link).

 <iframe width="500" height="400" src="http://open-fp.onnokleen.de:3838/onno/submit_csv/" frameborder="0" allowfullscreen></iframe>

-If you have something in mind for providing an easier forecast upload mechanism, we would like to here from you via feedback@... .
+If you have something in mind for providing an easier forecast upload mechanism, we would like to here from you via feedback@open-fp .